aws-actions/codeguru-reviewer/README.md

 * Push - Code quality and security recommendations are shown in the security tab
 * Manual / Scheduled runs - Code quality and security recommendations are shown in the security tab

+For more information about setup, see [Create code reviews with GitHubActions](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/working-with-cicd.html) in the *Amazon CodeGuru Reviewer User Guide*.

-You can read more about setup in [Amazon CodeGuru Reviewer document](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/working-with-cicd.html).
-To add CodeGuru Reviewer into your CI/CD pipeline, do the following.
+To add CodeGuru Reviewer to your CI/CD pipeline, follow the steps under the *Usage* section.

 ## Usage